(CNN)Here's some background information about the U.S. Open Tennis Tournament.

 1915-1920 - The tournaments are held at West Side Tennis Club in Forest Hills, New York.

-1968 - The 'open era' starts.
-Professionals are allowed to compete with amateurs.
+1968 - The 'Open Era' starts.
+Professionals are now allowed to compete with amateurs.
 Name changes to the U.S. Open.
 Arthur Ashe is the first winner of the newly named tournament.

 1973 - The U.S. Open becomes the first Grand Slam tournament to offer equal prize money to male and female winners.